pyeventsourcing/eventsourcing/README.md

 ## Install

-Use pip to install the latest release from Python Package Index.
-For the example below, and to make the tests work, please also install sqlalchemy (which isn't required if events are persisted in Cassandra - forthcoming).
+Use pip to install the latest distribution of 'eventsourcing' from the Python Package Index.

+For the examples below, and so that the test suite might pass, please also install the 'sqlalchemy' distribution (and also the 'mock' distribution if not included in your Python's 'unittest' and you would like to run the test suite).

-    pip install eventsourcing[sqlalchemy]
+    pip install eventsourcing sqlalchemy

-After installation, the tests should pass.
+After installation, the test suite should pass.
+Please email me if you find a bug!

     python -m unittest discover eventsourcingtests -v

 ## Development